ewpratten/ewpratten.com/content/blog/2024-07-26-camping-radio.md

   - /blog/camping-radio
 ---

-Recently, my father and I recently took a trip out to a local provincial park for a weekend of camping.
+Recently, my father and I took a trip out to a local provincial park for a weekend of camping.

 Last time I had been camping happened to coincide with the period of time that I was starting to gain curiosity about amateur radio.
 I vividly recall being out there wishing I had a radio that I could use to communicate from the campsite.